 - Big Ticket events that draw guests at certain times of the year

-Whether you’re a hobbyist or a serial investor, running the numbers if essential.
+Whether you’re a hobbyist or a serial investor, running the numbers is essential.
 Luckily, companies like Vrolio have free resources that can help you do just that—and it is specific to the STR industry.
-Make sure you look at both your cap rate and your cash on cash return.
+Make sure you look at both your interest rates depending on your credit score, your cap rate, and your cash on cash return.
 Understanding where you want to be with this is key to guiding your investment.

 Make an offer.